Jump to navigation

 The President's trip to London produced some useful aid and gave him a chance to encourage investors

 Links to the former colonial power serve Sierra Leone well.
-On a trip this week to meet British Prime Minister Gordon Brown and the Prince of Wales, the new President of one of the...
+On a trip this week to meet British Prime Minister Gordon Brown and the Prince of Wales, the...

 Pointers